PFA Tips: Back to School

 Use an alarm clock to wake the child

 Let’s face it – how many kids want to get up for school?
 Let the alarm clock be the “bad guy” waking your child, not you.
-Consider using a CD player/clock combo so that your child can wake to his favorite song rather than a buzzing noise.
+Consider using his favorite music rather than a buzzing noise.

 Make sure your child’s IEP is up to date